 Some incidents raise concerns far beyond dollars and percentages.
 For instance, in August 2017 a petrochemical plant in Saudi Arabia was assaulted by hackers, leading to the compromise of voltage, pressure and temperature controllers.
 The attack on the Saudi facility did not seek to merely shut down the plant, but rather to intentionally cause an explosion.
 In this case, it was fortunate that no one was hurt, but it’s worth noting that identical controllers are used in nearly 18,000 plants worldwide, including nuclear treatment facilities, oil refineries and chemical plants.

 It is of utmost importance that enterprise firewalls work to proactively protect company IP and sensitive client data rather than just detect cyber threats.
-A recent Gartner report offers an in-depth analysis of the enterprise firewall industry and the ability of leading providers to meet the current threat landscape.
+A recent Gartner report offers an in-depth analysis of the enterprise firewall industry and the ability of some providers to meet the current threat landscape.*

-According Gartner, all products in the enterprise firewall market now have what are considered “next generation” capabilities.
 Next-generation firewalls (NGFW) combine a traditional firewall protection with additional threat management functionalities, such as:

 - Deep packet inspection (DPI) – used to examine packets of information and analyze for anomalies.